-Czechoslovakia was one of the foundation states of UNESCO and the Czech Republic (CR) has been a member since 1993.
+Czechoslovakia was one of the foundation states of UNESCO and the CR has been a member since 1993.
 That same year it became a member of the World Intellectual Property Organisation and the Council of Europe.
 Since 1995, the CR has been a member of the International Centre for the Study of the Preservation and the Restoration of Cultural Property.
 It has been an EU member since 2004.

 In the 1990s significant financial support was provided by foreign cultural institutions and foundations.
 Some foreign institutes, like the British Council or Pro Helvetia, reduced their activities in the field of culture after the CR joined the EU; the consequence was a general decrease in possible sources of funding for support in this field.

 The Ministry of Culture is responsible for the current Creative Europe programme for the period 2021-2027.
 The Creative Europe Office (like the Creative Europe programme) has two parts Culture and MEDIA.
 The Creative Europe Desk – MEDIA is based at the National Film Archive and the Creative Europe Desk – Culture is based at the Arts and Theatre Institute.
 In the past the programme has supported the European Capital of Culture Pilsen 2015 and will support the future ECoC, which will be in the CR in 2028.

 After 2000 the EEA and Norway Grants have become an important source of funding.
 The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and to strengthening bilateral relations with 15 EU countries in Central and Southern Europe and the Baltics